 Hoses carry a variety of liquids within a vehicle including fuel, coolant, and transmission fluid.
 They can also carry gasses, like refrigerant within the cooling system.
 When a hose leaks or bursts, its contents will escape and likely cause damage.
 For example, if a coolant hose leaks, it can cause severe engine damage.

 Are your car’s belts and hoses due for an inspection or a replacement?
-Stop by one of Seeburg Service Center’s four locally owned businesses, which operate in Fayetteville (AR), Springdale (AR), and Rogers (AR).
+Stop by one of Seeburg Service Center’s two locally owned businesses, which operate in Fayetteville (AR) and Rogers (AR).
 Our ASE-certified mechanics can perform a variety of vehicle maintenance services and repairs, including the inspection and replacement of drive belts and coolant hoses.
 To get started, just give us a call or schedule a service appointment online.